erigontech/erigon/turbo/app/README.md

 The **uploader** is configured to minimize disk usage by doing the following:

 * It removes snapshots once they are loaded
-* It agressively prunes the database once entites are transferred to snapshots
+* It agressively prunes the database once entities are transferred to snapshots

 in addition to this it has the following performance related features: